w3f/polkadot-wiki/docs/learn-scams.md

 decentralized space and your only recourse if a mistake is made is by appealing to the council (who usually will not get involved in matters of mistaken transfers - see below).

+### Install the Polkadot{.js} extension

+The extension uses crowd-sourced [anti-phishing measures](https://polkadot.js.org/phishing/) to automatically prevent your browser from displaying known phishing or scam sites.
+They will be blocked upon loading, helping to prevent you from visiting these sites and thus falling for them.

 ## I Got Scammed - What Can I Do?

 In the unfortunate case of having fallen for a scam, there is likely nothing anyone can do to help